 Discover our recommendations for the most beautiful places to take Instagram pictures in the lush island chain of the Bahamas.
 Don't miss out, be sure to add these sites and attractions to your itinerary.

 The Bahamas is a tropical oasis of natural beauty, and it's full of secret spots and great attractions where you can take Instagram-worthy pictures.

-But this string of islands covers a vast area, and it can be hard to know where to start.
+But this necklace of islands covers a vast area, and it can be hard to know where to start.
 Luckily, on a crewed yacht charter vacation most of these sites are easily accessible.

 Read on to discover our recommendations for the best places and attractions you have to visit in the Bahamas if you want take truly sensational pictures for social media in Nassau, the Exumas and beyond.